About Fastly's Cached Content Control features

-Fastly supports an Instant Purge feature that allows customers to actively invalidate content.
-Rather than requiring a customer's network operations and application staff to guess how frequently each bit of content may change, Fastly allows customers to generate an HTTP Purge method that is sent to the CDN Service whenever an application changes or deletes data in its database.
+Fastly supports an Instant Purge feature that allows you to actively invalidate content.
+Rather than requiring your network operations and application staff to guess how frequently each bit of content may change, Fastly allows you to generate an HTTP Purge method that is sent to the CDN Service whenever an application changes or deletes data in its database.
 The Fastly CDN Service invalidates the associated content throughout the service's cache network, causing a new version of that content to be retrieved from the application server the next time it is requested.

 Fastly allows URL-based and key-based purging, as well as purging of all content at once via specific, configurable purging commands.
 Fastly currently supports Ruby, Python, PHP, and Perl libraries for instant purging.